Severe Weather Statement issued for Woods, Woodward by NWS - NewsBreak

 Severe Weather Statement issued for Woods, Woodward by NWS

-Effective: 2021-10-12 23:32:00 CDT Expires: 2021-10-13 00:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A tornado watch remains in effect for the warned area.
+Effective: 2021-10-12 23:51:00 CDT Expires: 2021-10-13 00:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A tornado watch remains in effect for the warned area.
 Tornadoes can develop quickly from severe thunderstorms.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Woods; Woodward A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1215 AM CDT FOR ELLIS...NORTHWESTERN WOODS...HARPER AND WESTERN WOODWARD COUNTIES At 1132 PM CDT, severe thunderstorms were located along a line extending from near Acres to near Rosston to near Follett, moving east at 45 mph.
-HAZARD...70 mph wind gusts and quarter size hail.
+Target Area: Woods; Woodward A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1215 AM CDT FOR NORTHWESTERN ELLIS...NORTHWESTERN WOODS...HARPER AND WESTERN WOODWARD COUNTIES At 1150 PM CDT, severe thunderstorms were located along a line extending from near Sitka to 3 miles west of Buffalo to 10 miles east of Follett, moving east at 45 mph.
+HAZARD...70 mph wind gusts and ping pong ball size hail.
 SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
+IMPACT...People and animals outdoors will be injured.
+Expect hail damage to roofs, siding, windows, and vehicles.
 Expect considerable tree damage.
 Wind damage is also likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Woodward, Shattuck, Laverne, Buffalo, Arnett, Gage, Fargo, Fort Supply, May, Rosston, Selman, Harmon, Tangier and Catesby.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov
+Locations impacted include Woodward, Laverne, Buffalo, Gage, Fargo, Fort Supply, May, Rosston, Selman, Tangier and Catesby.
+The most damaging wind gusts will impact areas near Laverne and May.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0